Understanding of Microbiologically Influenced Corrosion (MIC) in Gas System and Development of Detection Methods

 Project Update

-BioVind is working with SoCalGas to characterize current MIC testing methods and challenges and to improve sample collection and preparation methods to detect microbial species more rapidly.
-With feedback from SoCalGas, BioVind identified a list of high-priority and medium-priority microbial targets and has begun collecting microbial samples from selected demonstration sites including pipelines, pressure vessels, and storage wells.
+BioVind is working with SoCalGas to characterize current microbiologically influenced corrosion (MIC) testing methods and challenges, and to improve sample collection and preparation methods to detect microbial species more rapidly.
+With feedback from SoCalGas, BioVind identified a list of medium- and high-priority microbial targets and has begun collecting microbial samples from selected demonstration sites including pipelines, pressure vessels, and storage wells.
+In June 2025, the project team conducted pilot field tests with a complete microbial detection device prototype at two SoCalGas natural gas storage locations (Aliso Canyon and Playa Del Rey) to evaluate the performance of the test kit under real-world field conditions and to begin validating its sensitivity, specificity, speed, and usability compared to traditional laboratory-based methods.
+BioVind is currently developing additional assays to detect other high-priority targeted biocrobial species and planning to conduct at least three additional field tests at SoCalGas natural gas sites.

 The Issue